 When to Voice Your Feedback Requests

-The first step to getting feedback from your employee is asking for it at the right time.
+The first step to getting feedback from your employees is asking for it at the right time.
 Depending on the type of feedback you’re looking for, the right time to ask for it can vary.

 Before or After a Project